Bounding the tripartite-circle crossing number of complete tripartite graphs: Bounding the tripartite-circle crossing number--- Proofs of Theorem and Corollary

 \subsection{Upper bounds}

 In this subsection, we provide drawings that settle the upper bounds of \cref{th:general,th:balanced}.
 We define the drawing within a small stripe around the equator of the sphere and visualize it by a rectangle where the left and right boundaries are identified.
 Consider \cref{fig:genConstrRealizGen} for an illustration.
-In contrast to before, in the following drawings the three circles appear in cyclic order.
+In contrast to before, in the following drawings {the interiors of the three circles are disjoint.}